vmware-tanzu/cartographer/examples/source-to-knative-service/README.md

 ### Passing the commits discovered from GitRepository to Image

-So at this point, we have two Kubernetes components that could very well work
+So at this point, we have two Kubernetes resources that could very well work
 together:

-- `fluxcd/GitRepository`, providing that source information to other components
+- `fluxcd/GitRepository`, providing that source information to other resources
-- `kpack/Image`, consuming source information, and then making `image` information available to further components
+- `kpack/Image`, consuming source information, and then making `image` information available to further resources

 ```